nrfconnect/sdk-nrf-bm/samples/peripherals/pwm/README.rst

    :local:
    :depth: 2

-The PWM sample demonstrates how to configure and use PWM with |BMlong|.
+The PWM sample demonstrates how to configure and use pulse width modulation (PWM) with |BMlong|.

 Requirements
 ************